cozy/cozy-libs/packages/cozy-app-publish/README.md

 #### Day to day

 - Development is done on feature branches that are merged into `master`,  once they are complete.
-- Every time someone commits on `master`, a new archive is created and uploaded on Downcloud and it is then deployed on a test instance with Rundeck.
+- Every time someone commits on `master`, a new archive is created and uploaded on Downcloud and then published to Cozy Cloud registry.

 #### Release workflow